A Casting Director's Spotlight Profile Tips

-Danielle Tarento is a freelance producer and casting director whose recent musicals have included Dogfight, Titanic, Mack And Mabel, and Parade.
+Danielle Tarento is a freelance producer and casting director whose work includes musicals such as Dogfight, Titanic, Mack And Mabel, and Parade.
 Here, she shares with Spotlight her tips for creating a great Spotlight profile.

 Every actor knows that if they aren’t on Spotlight then they might as well not be in the business.
 It is the best artist directory in the world… and I’m not just saying that because I’m writing this blog for them!
 Whist it’s career suicide not to have a Spotlight page, just having one isn’t enough either.
 You must make the most of all the information fields that your page allows so that casting directors have the best possible chance of finding you.